 However, let’s stay positive, it’s Ogijima we’re talking about after all.

 We started with a nice lunch at Bistro Iori, which possibly serves the best food on Ogijima.
 It’s owner, Maeda-san, used to work in a big French restaurant, somewhere in Japan (Osaka maybe?) and decided to change his life and moved to Ogijima.
 However, he didn’t give up on French cuisine, so he opened a restaurant on Ogijima that serves mostly local food prepared French-style.
 You know how picky I can be with French food outside of France, and I warmly recommend you to give it a try.
 You’ll thank me later.

 Next we headed to the Ogijima Library and…

 … “The Old Man and the Sea“, the brand new (opened last week) terrace/café/bar of the library.
 Something tells me that it will make the place an even more welcoming spot and it’s becoming the “in” place to hang out on Ogijima.
 Pictured are the staff members, in the middle, seated at a table is Junko Fukui who is the initiator and the director of the Library.
 I’m not too sure how OK the other people are with having their name out and around, so I won’t mention them unless they tell me otherwise. 🙂

 Next we headed to the Group 1965‘s Ogi School PSS40, the fake school that the Group 1965 opened on the island, after they had to vacate the real school when this one reopened.

-The “device” made by Makoto Aida in the student’s bedroom.
-It’s hidden in the closet so that his mother doesn’t imagine it’s something to hang oneself with… Yet, it could be… or not… (you need to visit the place or be very patient with me, if you want to know more)
+The “device” was made by Makoto Aida in the student’s bedroom.
+It’s hidden in the closet so that his mother doesn’t imagine it’s something to hang himself with… Yet, it could be… or not… (you need to visit the place or be very patient with me if you want to know more)

 Regila, the Sky Monster, made during a workshop led by Hiroyuki Matsukage last summer.